ITfoxtec/FoxIDs/docs/howto-saml-2.0-context-handler.md

  FoxIDs internally converts SAML 2.0 clams to JWT claims.
 Context Handler use a OIOSAML3 defined set of SAML 2.0 claims where corresponding JWT mappings need to be added in the environment.

  1. Go to Settings tab and Claim mappings
- 2. Add mappings for all the claims configured in step 1.14, you can create you own short JWT claim names if no standard name exists
+ 2. Click **Add claim mapping** for all the claims configured in step 1.14, you can create you own short JWT claim names if no standard name exists
- 3. Click update
+ 3. Click **Update**

  ![Context Handler SAML 2.0 claim mappings](images/howto-saml-claim-mappings.png)